vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 909

-precipice or by fire or by drowning or fasting or jumpiog from Vata tree at Prayaga 604, one who, boomingly or unlpowiagly, wilfully or usintention. ally, dies in the Ganges, secures on death beaven and molsa (according to Tadma) 607, psychology behind religious s 611, religious suicide at Porusottama is referred to 10 Brah wapurāna 701 , religious suicide Nasallowed at Prayāga or at the Vata there or at some other tirtbas 604, 608, some medieval digests allowed religiouss to all varnas while Tirtha prakāśa restricts it to members of castes other than the first 609, some smrtis, the Mabābbārata and some Purāṇas do recommend religious s. at Prayaga and other holy places 607-608, some writers of medieval times combat the view that religious $ is permitted 608-609, Tristbaliseta refuses authority to commit s. at Prayāga to any person abandoning his old parents, young wife and childrep and to women who are pregpant or have young children or bave no permission from husband 609, wife was alloned to die oa her łusband's death by sahagamana or
+precipice or by fire or by drowning or fasting or jumpiog from Vata tree at Prayaga 604, one who, boomingly or unlpowiagly, wilfully or usintention. ally, dies in the Ganges, secures on death beaven and molsa (according to Tadma) 607, psychology behind religious s 611, religious suicide at Porusottama is referred to 10 Brah wapurāna 701 , religious suicide Nasallowed at Prayāga or at the Vata there or at some other tirtbas 604, 608, some medieval digests allowed religiouss to all varṇas while Tirtha prakāśa restricts it to members of castes other than the first 609, some smrtis, the Mabābbārata and some Purāṇas do recommend religious s. at Prayaga and other holy places 607-608, some writers of medieval times combat the view that religious $ is permitted 608-609, Tristbaliseta refuses authority to commit s. at Prayāga to any person abandoning his old parents, young wife and childrep and to women who are pregpant or have young children or bave no permission from husband 609, wife was alloned to die oa her łusband's death by sahagamana or

 anamarana 604 Sulapāai 1040 Sumantu 180, 80, 258, 350, 415, 6160 Surā, ksatriyas and vaisyas incorred